 Earthquakes mark the history of L’Aquila, a city built on the bed of an ancient lake, providing a soil structure that amplifies seismic waves.
 The city was struck and destroyed by earthquakes in 1315, 1349, 1452, 1501, 1646, 1703 and 2009.
 The earthquake of February 1703, which caused devastation across much of central Italy, largely destroyed the city and killed around 5,000 people.
 The 2009 L’Aquila Earthquake occurred during the night of the 6th April at 3:32 p.m.
 Villages in the valley just outside L’Aquila suffered the greatest damage while medieval mountain hill towns lying high above the valley suffered little damage.
-The magnitude of the seismic event has been 6.3 (Moment Magnitude Scale) and 308 people died.
-Before the earthquake L’Aquila was the 6th Italian art city, but now its cultural heritage is destroyed for the 80%.
+The magnitude of the seismic event has been 6.3 (Moment Magnitude Scale) and 309 people died.
+Before the earthquake L’Aquila was the 6th Italian art city, but now its cultural heritage was destroyed for the 80% and currently under repair.
 The amount of the damage is estimated to be 10 billion of €.

 SANTA MARIA DI COLLEMAGGIO